bpcvdhelm/Kubespray-4RPI4/README.md

 Execute the commands:
 - mkdir -p ~/.kube
 - scp ubuntu@node1.local:/home/ubuntu/.kube/config ~/.kube/config
-- edit the ~/.kube/config file and change 127.0.0.1 to the IP address.
+- edit the ~/.kube/config file and change 127.0.0.1 to the Wifi IP address of node1.
 - test with the command kubectl get nodes -owide